 We were able to ask him one of our “burning” science questions

 Are all crystals minerals or Are all minerals crystals?

 We learned that some minerals are crystals (it all comes down to where the minerals are formed we think) and all crystals are minerals.

-Our videographers, Will and Ana did a great job of capturing the skype call and Piper, our class photographer captured some fabulous images which you can see below.
+Our videographers, Will and Ana did a great job of capturing the skype call and Piper, our class photographer, captured some fabulous images which you can see throughout this post.

-If you’re interested, there’s more images in our Skype set on Flickr.
+If you’re interested, there’s more images in our Skype Connections set on Flickr.